Sicilian Mafia during the Fascist regime: History

-Although the Sicilian community considered the Mafia to be a “social plague” due to their control in the agricultural sector, they were hard to compete with politically.
+Although the Sicilian community considered the Mafia to be a "social plague", mainly due to their control in the agricultural sector, they were hard to compete with politically.
 They had an intrinsic relationship with local political and law enforcement structures.
 They often funded politicians who were under their protection in exchange for political favors.
 Mafia bosses were able to manipulate elections to their advantage and violently overthrew any opposition.
 The Mafia also practiced voter intimidation through the use of verbal menacing or physical attacks.
 Additionally, the Mafia had a negative effect on the Sicilian economy; in response Mussolini enacted Mezzogiorno policies in an effort to counteract their impact.
 Considering the Mafia’s integration with the government and economy, their corruption was hard to contain.
 As the Mafia threatened Mussolini's control and legitimacy, the campaign to exterminate them would benefit him and his regime.
 Mussolini's Minister of the Interior, Luigi Federzoni, recalled Mori to active service and appointed him prefect of Trapani.
 Mori arrived in Trapani in June 1924 and stayed until October 20, 1925, when Mussolini appointed him prefect of Palermo.
 Mussolini granted Mori special powers to eradicate the Mafia by any means possible.
-In a telegram, Mussolini wrote to Mori:

-"Your Excellency has carte bianche, the authority of the State must absolutely, I repeat absolutely, be re-established in Sicily.
+In a telegram, Mussolini wrote to Mori: "Your Excellency has carte bianche, the authority of the State must absolutely, I repeat absolutely, be re-established in Sicily.
 If the laws still in force hinder you, this will be no problem, as we will draw up new laws."

 Mori formed a small army of policemen, carabinieri and militiamen, which went from town to town, rounding up suspects.
 To force suspects to surrender, they would take their families hostage, confiscate their property, and publicly slaughter their livestock.
 Confessions were sometimes extracted through beatings and torture.
 Some Mafia members who had been on the losing end of Mafia feuds voluntarily cooperated with prosecutors to secure protection and exact revenge.
 Charges of Mafia association were typically leveled at poor peasants and gabellotti (tenant farmers), but generally not leveled at wealthy landowners.
 By 1928, over 11,000 suspects were arrested.
 Many were tried en masse.
 More than 1,200 were convicted and imprisoned, and many others were internally exiled without trial.
 In order to destroy the Mafia, Mori felt it necessary to "forge a direct bond between the population and the state, to annul the system of intermediation under which citizens could not approach the authorities except through middlemen..., receiving as a favour that which is due them as their right."
 Mori’s methods were sometimes similar to those of the Mafia: He did not just arrest the bandits, but sought to humiliate them as well.
 Mori aimed to convince Sicilians that the Fascist government was powerful enough to rival the Mafia and that the Mafia could no longer protect them.